Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my links.

 Wood or Metal?

-Stability: Wood is prone to twisting and warping; metal is not.
+Wood is prone to twisting and warping; metal is not.
 Wood also wicks moisture which can lead to mold growth and rot; metal does not.
 However, metal does rust.
-A vapour barrier or sill gasket should be used between the bottom plate and the concrete floor regardless of which material is used.
+A vapor barrier or sill gasket should always be used between the bottom plate and the concrete floor regardless of which material is used.

-Cold Transfer: Metal conducts cold.
-Metal studs on an outside wall will transfer the cold.
+Metal framing next to an outside wall (ie the foundation wall in a basement) will transfer the cold.
 Beyond the obvious comfort issue, this may cause condensation on the walls in the stud locations.
 The condensation can attract dirt which will lead to dirty stripes on the walls.
-Therefore extruded polystyrene insulation should be considered between the outside wall and the metal to act as a thermal break.
+Therefore a product such as extruded polystyrene insulation should be considered between the outside wall and the metal to act as a thermal break.
 I did not take this step but did not notice any major problems.
 With wood, cold transfer is less than with metal, but it still exists.

-Having worked with both materials, I believe that one is not necessarily better than the other.
+Having worked with both materials, I believe that both have their positive and negative attributes.
 It basically comes down to personal preference.